kmmiles/kmmiles.github.io/_posts/2022-04-12-why-you-should-use-tmux.markdown

 ## Installing tmux plugins

+First clone `tpm`, which manages the plugins.

+{% highlight bash %}
+git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
+{% endhighlight %}

-Install the tmux plugins on the command line:
+Then tell `tpm` to install the plugins specified in the tmux config:

 ```bash
 ~/.tmux/plugins/tpm/bin/install_plugins
 ```

-## Create a `mux` alias
+## Optionally create a `mux` alias

+This is a handy alias to start `tmux`; it will attach to an existing session if one exists, otherwise a new session will be created.

 Add this to your `~/.bashrc` or `~/.zshrc`:

-`alias mux='tmux new -A -s tmux'`
+`alias mux='tmux new -A -s jammy'`

-Replace the session name `tmux` with anything you like - it is the text displayed in the lower left corner.
+Replace the session name `jammy` with anything you like - it will be displayed in the lower left corner.

 ## Running for the first time